chandanhpcic/docs/source/manual/hacarp.rst

 =====================================
 High Availability
 =====================================
-OPNsense utilizes the Common Address Redundancy Protocol or CARP for hardware failover.
+Reticen8 utilizes the Common Address Redundancy Protocol or CARP for hardware failover.
 Two or more firewalls can be configured as a failover group.
 If one interface fails  on the primary or the primary goes offline entirely, the secondary becomes active.

-Utilizing this powerful feature of OPNsense creates a fully redundant firewall with automatic and seamless fail-over.
+Utilizing this powerful feature of Reticen8 creates a fully redundant firewall with automatic and seamless fail-over.
 While switching to the backup network connections will stay active with minimal interruption for the users.